berrytechnics/circuit-sage/QUICK_START.md

-# CircuitSage Quick Start Guide
+# RepairForge Quick Start Guide

-Welcome to CircuitSage!
+Welcome to RepairForge!
 This guide will help you get up and running quickly.

 ## Getting Started

 ### Access the Application

-Once CircuitSage is running, open your web browser and navigate to:
+Once RepairForge is running, open your web browser and navigate to:

 **http://localhost:3000**